Written by Slawomir (“Swavak”) Gromadzki, MPH

 By now scientists have managed to identify two key active chemicals in Pau d’Arco: Lapachol and Beta-lapachone.
 Both of them are naphthoquinones and in lab tests they able to kill viruses, bacteria, fungi, and parasites.
 Both of them have also demonstrated anti-inflammatory properties, and therefore are beneficial in treating various conditions associated with inflammation such as arthritis.

-Pau d’Arco also contain significant amounts of the antioxidant quercetin which is beneficial in reducing oxidative stress in our body and is often used to reduce unpleasant symptoms associated with allergies, cold or flu as it has antihistamine properties.
+Pau d’Arco also contains significant amounts of the antioxidant quercetin which is beneficial in reducing oxidative stress in our body and is often used to reduce unpleasant symptoms associated with allergies, cold or flu as it has antihistamine properties.

 Any information or product suggested on this website is not intended to diagnose, treat, cure or prevent any medical condition.
 Never disregard medical advice or delay in seeking it because of something you have read on this website.
 Consult your primary healthcare physician before using any supplements or making any changes to your regime.